Why Data Loss Still Happens in the Cloud Today

 To create a secure cloud data strategy, organizations should:

-Maintain immutable or versioned copies of all cloud data
+Maintain immutable or versioned copies of all cloud data, Discover Synology C2 cloud solutions for expert data protection.

 Perform regular restore tests